alexwlchan/alexwlchan.net/src/_articles/2016/2016-10-21-tiling-the-plane-with-pillow.md

 On a recent yak-shaving exercise, I've been playing with [Pillow][pillow], an imaging library for Python.
 I've been creating some simple graphics: a task for which I usually use [PGF or Ti<em>k</em>Z][tikz], but those both require LaTeX.
-In this case, I didn't have a pre-existing LaTeX installation, so I took the opportunity to try Pillow, which is just a single `pip install`.[^2]
+In this case, I didn't have a pre-existing LaTeX installation, so I took the opportunity to try Pillow, which is just a single `pip install`.

-[^2]: I still write the vast majority of my code on a traditional computer, but occasionally I use [Pythonista][pythonista] on my phone.
-It was a pleasant surprise to learn that Pythonista includes Pillow, so I could work on this code while walking to work.

 Along the way, I had to create a *regular tiling* with Pillow.
 In mathematics, a *tiling* is any arrangement of shapes that completely covers the 2D plane (a flat canvas), without leaving any gaps.